HowlingArcher/timeChecker/README.md

 4. Press the `Stop Tracking` button to stop tracking the time.
 5. Press the `Save Tracked Data` button to save the pie chart as a png file, and the data as a excel file.
 (This will also clear the pie chart data afterwards!)
 6. Done!

+## ToDo
+- [ ] Add support for linux
+- [ ] Add support for mac
+- [ ] Make sure the main application name is used not the application's title

 ## Contributing
 If you want to contribute to this project, feel free to fork this project and make a pull request.
 I'll review the pull request and merge it if it's a good addition to the project.